-Run clean water through the shower head for about a minute to rinse out the chemicals.
+Run the shower head for about a minute to rinse away the chemical cleaner.
 Make sure you do this before you take a shower, to avoid spraying the chemicals onto yourself.

 How Often Should You Clean Your Shower Head?

-Depending on how hard your water supply is, you should clean your shower head at least once every month to once every three months.
-If you notice a reduction in water flow and the signs of buildup around the jets, you should clean it as soon as possible to prevent the issue from getting worse.
+Depending on how hard your water supply is, you should clean your shower head at least once every month to every three months.
+If you notice a reduction in water flow or the appearance of mineral deposits around the jets, you should clean it as soon as possible to prevent the issue from getting worse.

 Can a Dirty Shower Head Make You Sick?

-Cleaning your shower head may also save you from a dose of unwanted bacteria.
-A study found that domestic shower heads could be harboring a bacteria known as Mycobacterium avium (1).
-This is the culprit behind nontuberculous mycobacteria (NTM), a lung disease spread through the environment (2).
+Cleaning your shower head could protect you from being exposed to dangerous bacteria.
+Research has found that domestic shower heads could be harboring a bacteria known as Mycobacterium avium (1).
+This is the cause of nontuberculous mycobacteria (NTM), a lung disease transferred via the environment (2).

 - Use white vinegar and baking soda to clean shower heads, soaking them for at least an hour.

 - For attached shower heads, use a watertight plastic bag filled with vinegar and baking soda solution, and secure it around the shower head.